 Colstrip is a coal-fired generating plant in southeastern Montana that includes four units and which is owned by six separate entities.
-We have a 15 percent ownership interest in Units 3 & 4.
-The other owners are Puget Sound Energy, Inc., Portland General Electric Company, NorthWestern Corporation, Pacificorp and Talen Montana, LLC (which is also the operator of the plant).
-In January 2020, the owners of Units 1 & 2, in which the Company has no ownership, closed those two units.
-The owners of Units 3 & 4 currently share operating and capital costs pursuant to the terms of an operating agreement among them (the Ownership and Operation Agreement).
+We have a 15 percent ownership interest in Units 3 and 4.
+The other owners are Puget Sound Energy, Inc., Portland General Electric Company, NorthWestern, Pacificorp and Talen Montana, LLC (which is also the operator of the plant).
+In January 2020, the owners of Units 1 and 2, in which the Company has no ownership, closed those two units.
+The owners of Units 3 and 4 currently share operating and capital costs pursuant to the terms of an operating agreement among them (the Ownership and Operation Agreement).
+In January 2023, we entered into an agreement with NorthWestern to transfer our ownership of Colstrip.
+See "Note 22 of the Notes to Consolidated Financial Statements" for further discussion of the agreement.